-It is okay to take your time and really make sure that adoption is the right decision for you.
+It is okay to take your time and make sure that adoption is the right decision for you.

-Sometimes, people can change their mind after doing more in-depth research.
+Sometimes, people can change their minds after doing more in-depth research.
 You also need to realize that everyone wants to adopt a baby, and if there is a waiting list it might be very long.

 Even though there are things you can do to help speed up the adoption process, there is no magic bullet that makes the process go faster.

-Follow the tips below to ensure you are on top of your game and that you have done and are doing everything possible so you are not the hold up.
+Follow the tips below to ensure you are on top of your game and that you have done and are doing everything possible so you are not the hold-up.

 Adoption Counseling to Discuss Your Decision

 Being sure of your adoption decision is crucial.
-I would strongly advise that if you and your partner are considering adoption, that you seek counseling to openly discuss all the variables that you will want to consider.
+I would strongly advise that if you and your partner are considering adoption, you seek counseling to openly discuss all the variables that you will want to consider.

 What to Know Before Adopting a Child is an enormously helpful article, courtesy of The New York Times, that covers a multitude of things you will want to consider before making your adoption decision.

 Is your partner on the same page with the adoption decision?
 Having concerns about the adoption process is normal and to be expected.